fsm6wv/HW1workaround/README.md

 ### [Christina Yang]

-* Author 3 contributions
+* Wrote JUnit tests in JeffersonApportionmentTest and DataReadingTest class
-* as a bulleted list
+* Tested with csv file using resources folder in IntelliJ
-* each line starts with an asterisk and a space
+* Tested with csv files using command line

 ## Issues